-Neurodegenerative illnesses of the basal ganglia and cerebellum, like Parkinson’s disease, are widely believed to be associated with aging.
-In a new study, however, researchers at the University of Utah Health have challenged that notion after probing the long-term effects of attention deficit hyperactivity disorder (ADHD) and its pharmaceutical treatment: stimulants.
+In a recent study, researchers at the University of Utah Health studied the long-term effects of attention deficit hyperactivity disorder (ADHD) and its associated pharmaceutical treatment: stimulants.

-ADHD is characterized by difficulty with regulating attention and excessive activity.
-As of 2017, close to 6.5 million children have been diagnosed with the neurodevelopmental disorder in the U.S., a 42 percent increase over the past 8 years.
+ADHD is characterized by impulsivity, attention deficit, and hyperactivity.
+As of 2017, nearly 6.5 million children have been diagnosed with the neurodevelopmental disorder in the U.S.; a 42 percent increase over the past 8 years.

-For the study, statewide medical records of 31,769 patients with ADHD, collected between 1996 to 2016, were examined from the Utah Population Database.
-4,960 of participants were prescribed stimulants.
+For the study, statewide medical records of 31,769 patients with ADHD, collected between 1996 to 2016, were examined based on the Utah Population Database.
+4,960 of those participants were administered stimulants.
 The sample was then compared to a non-ADHD population of 158,790 participants with similar age and gender.
-All participants chosen had no history of neurodegenerative illness or substance abuse.
+All participants chosen had no prior history of neurodegenerative disease or substance misuse.

-The findings showed that ADHD patients were more than twice as likely to develop early-onset Parkinson’s and Parkinson-like diseases when compared to the non-ADHD group of the same age and gender.
-Moreover, the risk for patients prescribed stimulants was 6 to 8 times higher.
+The findings showed that ADHD patients were more than twice as likely to develop early-onset Parkinson’s and Parkinson-like diseases compared to the non-ADHD group of the same age and gender.
+Moreover, the risk for patients who were prescribed stimulants was 6 to 8 times higher.

 “If we were to follow 100,000 adults over time, in one year we would expect 1 to 2 people will develop Parkinson’s disease before age 50,” said Karen Curtin, co-author of the study.
 “If we were to follow 100,000 adults prescribed treatment for ADHD over time, we estimate that over a year 8 to 9 patients will develop Parkinson’s disease before age 50.”